Haukur Angantýsson

 Haukur Angantýsson (2 December 1948 – 4 May 2012) was an Icelandic chess International Master.

 He was awarded the International Master title by FIDE in 1981.

 Haukur won the Icelandic Chess Championship in 1976.

+Graduating from Reykjavík High School in 1968, Haukur completed his studies in chemistry from Georg August Universität in Göttingen, Germany, in 1973.
+He took a ship's captain's certificate from Reykjavík Naval Academy in 1975.

+Haukur worked in various and very diverse jobs throughout his life, including research in the fields of chemistry, teaching, seafaring, both domestically and abroad, and net making.

-His greatest success was his victory in the 1979 World Open at Philadelphia with 8 points out of 10 games, after a tie-break with six other players, four of whom were grandmasters: Tony Miles, Florin Gheorghiu, Walter Browne, Arthur Bisguier, Bernard Zuckerman and John Fedorowicz.
+His greatest chess success was his victory in the 1979 World Open at Philadelphia with 8 points out of 10 games, after a tie-break with six other players, four of whom were grandmasters: Tony Miles, Florin Gheorghiu, Walter Browne, Arthur Bisguier, Bernard Zuckerman and John Fedorowicz.